steph-feng/dish-ionary/README.md

 This project interests me because my favourite thing about Vancouver is the number of restaurants to choose from.
 At the same time, I am indecisive and forgetful of where I've enjoyed eating at.
-This application will solve both problems, allowing me to sort through restaurants and search for the next one to eat at.
+This application will solve both problems, allowing me to save, categroize, and search for the next restaurant to reccomend or eat at.

 ### User Stories
 - As a user, I want to be able to add a restaurant to a collection.